How deeply do you appreciate – and take advantage of – the freedom you have to learn and grow continually?

-This post was written for Blog Action Day, an annual event in which bloggers around the world unite to post about a specific issue.
-The focus for 2013 was on human rights.
+This post was originally written for Blog Action Day when the focus was on human rights.
 It struck me as a good prompt for stepping back and reflecting on learning as a right.

 I’m not sure that the human will to learn can ever be fully extinguished, even in the worst of circumstances, but certainly it can be thwarted and damaged deeply.
 And certainly many of us are fortunate to live free from such worries, in conditions that provide an abundance of opportunities for learning and growth.